 Tommy Caldwell November 9, 1949 – April 28 1980

-Steve Gaines guitar skills made a big contribution in the later success of Lynyrd Skynyrd.
+Steve Gaines’ impressive guitar skills made a big contribution in the later success of Lynyrd Skynyrd.
 Not only could Steve play amazing licks, but he could also sing as well as write great songs as “I know a Little” on Street Survivors album proves.

-Lynyrd Skynyrd had lost their guitarist Ed King in 1975 and were looking for replacement.
-When Cassie Gaines, Skynyrd backup singer suggested his brother to the band, Steve was asked to audition for the band in May 11th and at the end of May, he was officially member of Lynyrd Skynyrd.
-In June Steve found himself on the road with the band, during which Skynyrd recorded their classic live album “One More from the Road” in Atlanta leg of the tour.
+Lynyrd Skynyrd had ‘fired’ their guitarist Ed King in 1975 and were looking for replacement.
+When Cassie Gaines, Skynyrd backup singer suggested his brother to the band, Steve was asked to audition for the band on May 11th and at the end of May, he was officially a member of Lynyrd Skynyrd.
+In June Steve found himself on the road with the band, during which Skynyrd recorded their classic live album “One More from the Road” during the Atlanta leg of the tour.